open-feature/spec/README.md

 * **Feature Flag Resource** is a custom CRD type that defines feature flags and evaluation logic for the system.
-* **Control Plane** includes the Feature Flag controller services, `etcd` based storage, and also API services that handle external requests and CRDs.
+* **Control Plane** includes the Feature Flag controller services, `etcd` based storage, and API services that handle external requests and CRDs.
 * **Feature Flag Service (_FF Service_)** provides feature flag management and evaluation to user applications.
   It can run as sidecar containers or as a standalone service, depending on the user application architecture.